Final Approved Version 2014; revised 10/2/2015, 6/21/2018, 10/30/2020, 2/8/2022

-Clemens Library removed its print reference collection, but Alcuin still maintains a small set of reference books.
-Primarily used by theology students, there are a number of other frequently consulted materials such as style manuals, dictionaries, and encyclopedias which are available for in-house use only.
+Clemens Library removed its print reference collection, but both the BAC Music Library and Alcuin still maintain a small set of reference books.
+In Alcuin, these are primarily used by theology students.
+Among the volumes are a number of other frequently consulted materials such as style manuals, dictionaries, and encyclopedias which are available for in-house use only.

 Since we no longer generally purchase microfilm of any format, print is the preferred non-digital way of archiving important materials, and so these legacy collections should be maintained as long as they support learning and research, or in cases where they represent an important part of our cultural heritage and identity as Catholic, Benedictine institutions.

 Alcuin Library has maintained a separate collection of materials, largely current (i.e., published in the last five years) popular fiction, but with some nonfiction mixed in.
-Materials older than five years are evaluated on the basis of use and other merit to determine whether they should be moved to the main collection or sold.
+Materials older than five years are evaluated each year on the basis of use and other merit to determine whether they should be moved to the general collection or sold.